iasjem/selection-sort-algorithm-java/README.md

 * Demonstrates how a [Selection Sort Algorithm](http://www.java2novice.com/java-sorting-algorithms/selection-sort/) works
 * The sort algorithm starts with leftmost part of the array
 * If the selected value is greater than the value of n (the value being compared), swap it.
-* Otherwise, select n and move to next positionof elements
+* Otherwise, select n and move to next position of elements
-* This method contnues until all elements are sorted accordingly
 * Created to simply practice coding in Java

 ### Created by [IasJem](https://github.com/iasjem)